My Kind of Christmas (Christina Aguilera album): Singles

-"The Christmas Song (Chestnuts Roasting On An Open Fire)" was the only song released as a single from the album.
-It was sent to Hot adult contemporary and adult contemporary radio stations on November 15, 1999, as well as receiving a commercial release on a compact disc.
-It was released alongside the "Thunderpuss 2000 Holiday Remix" and the Eddie Arroyo Rhythm Mix of "Genie in a Bottle".
-"The Christmas Song" became Aguilera's fifth top-twenty hit on the Billboard Hot 100, peaking at number 18 on the chart.
+Prior to the album's release, "The Christmas Song (Chestnuts Roasting on an Open Fire)" was released as a single, and sent to hot adult contemporary and adult contemporary radio stations on November 15, 1999, as well as receiving a commercial release on compact disc.
+It became Aguilera's fifth top-twenty hit on the Billboard Hot 100, peaking at number 18 on the chart.
 Aguilera's version became the second highest position for the song in the chart after the original.
+In 2000, the song was included on the album and released alongside a "Thunderpuss Remix" and the Eddie Arroyo Rhythm Mix of "Genie in a Bottle".

-"Christmas Time" was released in December 2000 on a compact disc as a single.
+"Christmas Time" was released in December 2000 on compact disc as a promotional single.
 RCA released the song in the United States and BMG distributed it throughout Europe.
 A promotional live video was released as well.

-On November 10, 2023, "This Christmas" was released as a promotional single in Japan, through Sony Music Solutions.
+On November 10, 2023, both a sped up and slowed version of "This Christmas" was released on streaming, through Sony Music Solutions.
 The song was later certified gold by IFPI Danmark for selling over 45,000 units.

-25th anniversary

-In December 2025, for the album's twenty fifth anniversary, Aguilera is set to release a theatrical concert film Christina Aguilera: Christmas in Paris, directed by Sam Wrench and in partnership with Roc Nation, Vertigo Live, and Fathom Entertainment.
-The special was filmed in Paris, and will see Aguilera performing "Christmas classics in a winter garden terrace above the Musée du Quai Branly".
-A trailer was released on November 8, with clips of Aguilera performing covers of the songs "My Favorite Things" and Stevie Wonder's "Someday at Christmas".

-The film is set to be released theatrically on December 14 and 21.